 Can you imagine being forced to give up your pet just because of the way your dog looks?

-Every individual should have the right to own whatever breed of dog he or she chooses.
-There is no such thing as a dangerous breed of dog.
+Every American should have the right to own whatever breed of dog he or she chooses—it's that simple.

 Dog breed bans are ineffective because they focus on the wrong thing.
 A 2014 national survey done by Luntz Gobal revealed that 94% of Americans don’t believe that the government should dictate what breeds of dog they can own.

 Some people assume specific breeds of dogs are more prone to attacking and biting, but this is wrong.
 Legislation that targets specific breeds is often a knee-jerk reaction to one media-driven incident.
 But these laws are ineffective and very costly for local governments and consumers.

 Dogs of a variety of breeds like German Shepherds, Chows, Rottweilers, Pitbull terriers, and Doberman pinschers are unjustly targeted by breed-specific legislation.
 Peer-reviewed studies published on the National Canine Research Council website, reveal that most of the factors involved in a dog bite are things that the owner controls -- not the dog’s heritage.
 The American Veterinary Medical Association, the National Animal Control Association, and the American Bar Association all support the repeal of breed-specific laws.
 Unfortunately, fake news has given certain breeds of dogs a bad reputation.

 Dog breed bans fail to enhance public safety and lead to costly litigation.

 That is why the International Municipal Lawyer's Association issued a new model dangerous dog ordinance in 2018 removing the breed-specific section.
 Breed-specific ordinances not only often violate the due process clause of the constitution, but they also usually violate the Americans with Disabilities Act (ADA).

 Creating safe communities is a priority for us all.